amirkdv/biseqt/docs/README.rst

 -  Move seed expansion from Python to C.
 -  Switch to ``igraph`` for cycle processing; ``networkx`` gets slow quickly.
--  Separate cycle breaking from finding the overlap graph (for convenience in debugging large simulations).
 -  Simulations:

    -  Test on larger data sets (requires speedup).